 Read: Kevin DeLuca and Jennifer Peeples, ‘‘From Public Sphere to Public Screen: Democracy, Activism, and the ‘Violence’ of Seattle,’’ Critical Studies in Media Communication 19 (2002): 125-151.

 & Todd Gitlin, “Some Recent Frames: The Treatments of Movement Against Nuclear Power and Nuclear Weapons,” The Whole World is Watching: Mass Media in the Making and Unmaking of the New Left (Berkeley: University of California Press), 287-292.

+QUIZ 5

 M Feb 17: NO CLASS.
 PRESIDENTS’ DAY WEEKEND.
 THINK: REVOLUTION!